pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 ##Keymappings

-Keymappings have been introduced.
-In the future version all the shortcuts will be defined using keymapping.
-There is a chapter available in the new forthcoming book: https://ci.inria.fr/pharo-contribution/job/PharoForTheEnterprise/lastSuccessfulBuild/artifact/.
+* Keymappings have been introduced.
 Thanks Guillermo Polito for this effort.
+* In the future version all the shortcuts will be defined using keymapping.
+* There is a chapter available in the new forthcoming book: https://ci.inria.fr/pharo-contribution/job/PharoForTheEnterprise/lastSuccessfulBuild/artifact/.

 ###CharacterScanner improvements